About Zabou’s work

 Zabou creates unique pieces to accompany art exhibitions, specific themes, and events.

-Zabou also collaborates with other artist/designers: beads for the VenIst collection were made by the bead artist Muriel Balensi and the workshop of master glassmaker Aristide Najean.
-The ceramist Odile Besuchet created the porcelain elements in the "Mode à Dijon" collection, an accompaniment to the exhibition "L'art de plaire du 18eme siècle" at the Musée des Beaux-Arts de Dijon (2022).
+Zabou also collaborates with other artist/designers: beads for the VenIst / VIVO/ Venice Reflections collections were made by the bead artist Muriel Balensi and the workshop of master glassmaker Aristide Najean.
+The ceramist Odile Besuchet created the porcelain elements in the "Mode à Dijon" collection, the Musée des Beaux-Arts de Dijon (2022) and for the Bougainvilliers 2025 Collection.

 zabou.jpg